Drooping Eyelid (Ptosis)

 Warning Signs

-- Sudden severe headache
+- Sudden severe headache (especially "worst headache of your life")

 - Weakness, numbness, or speech difficulty

-- Difficulty breathing or swallowing (myasthenia crisis)
+- Difficulty breathing or swallowing (possible myasthenic crisis)

 Schedule prompt evaluation for: